EngineeringSoftware/PLSemanticsBench/README.md

 ## License
-This project is licensed under the CC0-1.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).